 - Beast Fable

-- Consummate Liar: One of the two travellers in "The Apes and the Two Travellers", the other traveller is an inversion of this.
+- Consummate Liar: One of the two travelers in "The Apes and the Two Travelers", the other traveler is an inversion of this.

 - Gladiator Games: "Androcles and the Lion"

 - It Only Works Once: As the Bulgarian variant of "The Wolf and the Crane" shows, the bird is unlikely to accept the same reward when another bone gets stuck in the throat.

 - Jerkass Gods: Jupiter could sometimes come off as this for example in one story where he judged the animals' children, to find out which one was most beautiful, and coldly laughed at an ape's attempt.
 The ape's reaction was to say that Jupiter could have his judgement but to her, her offspring was the most beautiful of all.